 Masturbating, that is.
 Apparently, according to Derick and an article he found important to share with fans, if you masturbate there’s simply no room left in your life to dedicate to God.
 Yep, exploring your own sexual pleasure pushes out everything else.
 And apparently, it also makes you a bad person who sexually objectifies those around you.

-Honestly, we think this is advice we just never needed to hear from anyone related to the Duggars.
-It's certainly no shock that they prefer to, well, abstain — but considering the fact that the Duggar women are encouraged to be sexually available to their husbands' every whim, we just don't need to hear them weigh in on this subject — and neither do their fans.
+Honestly, we think this is advice we just never needed to hear.
+It’s certainly no shock that they prefer to, well, abstain — but considering the fact that the Duggar women are encouraged to be sexually available to their husbands’ every whim, their fans just don’t seem to need to hear them weigh in on this subject.

 Oh, and let’s not forget when he tried to shame feminists.

-Derick retweeted a post basically telling women what they should be fighting for, and like, who died and made this guy the boss of all things women's rights?
-Homeboy needs to take a seat.
+Derick retweeted a post basically telling women what they should be fighting for, which, uh, no thanks.
+Pretty sure he’s not the boss of all things women’s rights.

 But worst of all was that infamous cat video.

 This one happened all the way back in 2015, but we’ll never forget it.
 In a video posted to his Instagram and shared on Twitter, Derick went sledding with the rest of the Duggar family.
 Only he didn’t just slide down the hill on a cookie sheet to have some jolly holiday fun.
 Nope, instead he aimed his makeshift sled right at a cat just hanging out on the hillside.